Brandon-Banda/pdftool/devlog.md

 4. Implemented a try-catch block with an exception thats allows the script to continue upon the FileNotFoundError.
 This is a workout for bad code
 8/14/22

+5. Added subprocess library to open file explorer to today's folder with moved files 8/26/22